qwc-services/qwc-services.github.io/src/topics/Snapping.md

 # Snapping

 QWC2 ships a plugin for snapping support while drawing (redlining / measuring / editing).
-To enable it, make sure the `SnappingSupport` plugin is enabled in `appConfig.js` (see the sample [sample `js/appConfig.js`](https://github.com/qgis/qwc2-demo-app/blob/master/js/appConfig.js)).
+The plugin is enabled in the stock application.
+To enable it in a custom application, make sure the `SnappingSupport` plugin is enabled in `appConfig.js` (see the sample [sample `js/appConfig.js`](https://github.com/qgis/qwc2-demo-app/blob/master/js/appConfig.js)).
 Then, for each theme for which you want snapping to be available, you can add a `snapping` block to your theme item in `themesConfig.json` as follows:
 ```json
 ...
 "snapping": {